PalladioSimulator/Palladio-Documentation-Slingshot/tutorial.markdown

   - all errors should now be gone.

 ### Hints
-In case you encounter Errors, try one or all of these things in different orders:
+In case you encounter Errors, especially after switching workspaces, or closing and reopening Eclipse, try one or all of these things in different orders:
 - refresh workspace
 - *Set as active Target Platform*, respective *reload Target Platform*
 - Clean and Build